 Once the bill of lading is received, after the shipping fees have been paid, copies of the bill are to be made and immediately sent to an already established agent in Lagos.
 This will help the agent to stay in contact with the customs to confirm the safe shipment of the car to Nigeria.

-- Contact your agent regularly and confirm arrival: After the bill of lading has been sent to the agent, the car can arrive from any moment, so it is necessary to keep close contact with the agent to ensure everything is a smooth sail.
+- Contact your agent regularly and confirm arrival: After the bill of lading has been sent to the agent, the car can arrive at any moment, so it is necessary to keep close contact with the agent to ensure everything is a smooth sail.

 - Cost Of Clearing Cars In Nigeria – Guide And Process